AlbertoGarciaFdez/puppet-openldap/README.md

 Full Usage:
 ===========

-This class shows how to create a complete setup for ldap master and slaves, with this class and others on my github.
+This class shows how to create a complete setup for ldap master and slaves, with this module and others on my github.

 	class ldap-master {